Working with Pipelines

 Create a cell to upload the model to s3 using the

-@dsl.component( base_image=PYTHON_IMAGE, packages_to_install=["boto3"], ) def upload_to_s3(model_onnx: dsl.Input[dsl.Model]): import os import boto3 from botocore.client import Config print("configuring s3 instance") # Configuration minio_url = "http://minio.object-datastore.svc.cluster.local:9000" access_key = "minio" secret_key = "minio123" # Setting up the MinIO client s3 = boto3.client( 's3', endpoint_url=minio_url, aws_access_key_id=access_key, aws_secret_access_key=secret_key, config=Config(signature_version='s3v4'), ) for (dirpath, dirnames, filenames) in os.walk(model_onnx.path): for file in filenames: print(f"uploading file {dirpath}/{file}") s3.upload_file(f"{dirpath}/{file}", "models", f"accident_model/{file}")
+@dsl.component( base_image=PYTHON_IMAGE, packages_to_install=["boto3"], ) def upload_to_s3(model_onnx: dsl.Input[dsl.Model]): import os import boto3 from botocore.client import Config print("configuring s3 instance") # Configuration minio_url = "http://minio.object-datastore.svc.cluster.local:9000" access_key = "minio" secret_key = "minio123" # Setting up the MinIO client s3 = boto3.client( 's3', endpoint_url=minio_url, aws_access_key_id=access_key, aws_secret_access_key=secret_key, config=Config(signature_version='s3v4'), ) for (dirpath, dirnames, filenames) in os.walk(model_onnx.path): for file in filenames: print(f"uploading file {dirpath}/{file}") s3.upload_file(f"{dirpath}/{file}", "models", f"accident_model/{file}") -

 Add the

-task to the pipeline.Solution
+upload_to_s3task to the pipeline.Solution

-@kfp.dsl.pipeline( name="Accident Detection", ) def accident_detection_pipeline(model_obc: str = "accident-detection"): download_data_task = download_data(dataset_type="sample") train_model_task = train_model(datasets=download_data_task.output) upload_to_s3(model_onnx=train_model_task.outputs["model_onnx"])
+@kfp.dsl.pipeline( name="Accident Detection", ) def accident_detection_pipeline(model_obc: str = "accident-detection"): download_data_task = download_data(dataset_type="sample") train_model_task = train_model(datasets=download_data_task.output) upload_to_s3(model_onnx=train_model_task.outputs["model_onnx"]) -

 Save and run your notebook.